 - Losing inhibitions

 The most common accusations are that others are trying to steal from them or harm them.
 They may also accuse their partner of being unfaithful, or of being an impostor.
-These false accusations can be distressing for someone caring for a person with dementia.
-Often the accusations are based on a hallucination or delusion on the part of the person with dementia.
+Being falsely accused can obviously be distressing.
+Often the person’s accusations are based on a delusion or hallucination.

 - Consider that a person may have confused the past and present, so accusations may be based on things that have happened in the past.

 - Don’t try to argue with or correct the person.
-What they are experiencing is real to them.
-Acknowledge their feelings and offer reassurance.
+What they think has happened feels real to them.
+Acknowledge their feelings and offer them reassurance.

-- Try to find the underlying reason for an accusation.
-If, for example, a person is accusing someone of theft of an item, is it because that person has forgotten where they placed the item?
+- Try to find the reason behind the accusation.
+If, for example, a person is accusing someone of stealing something, is it because that person has forgotten where they put it?

-- If the person is accusing someone else of something, don't automatically assume it is untrue.
-Investigate any accusations that could possibly be true.
+- If the person is accusing someone else of something, don’t automatically assume it is untrue.
+If it’s possible, look into whether it’s true or not.